 So you want to buy a classic BMW motorcycle?
 Here are a few things you may find helpful.

-Beware of that unicorn low mileage motorcycle that gramma had tucked in her attic and is now being offered for sale.
+Beware of that unicorn low mileage motorcycle that grandma had tucked in her attic and is now being offered for sale.
 At least once a month I have a client tell me what a great deal they just got on a BMW from the 1970’s that somehow has only racked up a few thousand miles.
 In general, this is too good to be true.
 It can and does happen, but in reality these bikes were mostly ridden to death.
 You can buy into the story, just don’t pay the premium.
 Here is what to look for:

 • Paint condition 1: A low mileage bike should have very good original paint and stripes.
 Fading and rub marks are clear signs of weather and use which usually means mileage.
 For bikes with the key in the headlight look for worn paint from a billion miles of a key chain flapping in the breeze.
+An exception could be a legit low mileage bike that has been stored badly and thus the paint and chrome look worse than they should.
+In this case try to validate the low mileage in other ways like stamped service records in the owner’s manual, receipts, and even the story the seller is telling you.

 • Paint condition 2: Watch for a repainted bike.
 If the bike only has 9400 miles on it but was just repainted you’d have to wonder why.
 At that mileage the paint should be perfect and a classic BMW is always far more valuable with original paint and stripes.
-Pay less for a repainted bike, no matter what the mileage…..proper restorations being the possible exception.
+Pay less for a repainted bike, no matter what the mileage…..proper restorations being the obvious exception.

 • Switchgear: The silkscreen labels on the switch gear and instruments age proportionally with time, storage conditions, and exposure to weather.
 If the labels are faded or missing it could be another clue to watch for when validating mileage claims.

 • Maintenance History 1: A low mileage bike should have a complete and documented maintenance history.
 In theory since the bike is low mileage (implying few owners) and people tend to care for nice things, the maintenance records should be easy to get a hold of and will usually help validate mileage.
+But even without records, it should be obvious what quality of service the bike has received.
+Don’t confuse a clean bike with a properly serviced bike.
+I’ve seen meticulously clean bikes that have silicone jammed in the top end.
+Just because the owner has OCD it doesn’t mean he has a keen eye for service workmanship.

 • Maintenance History 2: Every region has good BMW shops and bad BMW shops.
 Dealers can land in both camps.
 Do your homework and if your prospective purchase was serviced at one of the less reputable shops, you can expect expensive surprises.
 Also….low mileage bikes really shouldn’t have gone to the shop much at all so pay attention to the number of visits.

-Model
+Model Differences

 Not all BMW Airheads models are created equal.
 And not all BMW Airheads are worth investing a lot of money into.
 I have my biases, of course, but here are some practical facts and feelings that might help you when buying a classic BMW motorcycle.